rikeshsinha/ally-competitor-intelligence/README.md

-# Ally Competitor Content Intelligence (Streamlit)
+# Ally Competitor Content Intelligence

-A demo skill for comparing a client SKU vs. a competitor’s SKU, checking Amazon style rules, drafting LLM-powered edits, and producing a final Markdown summary + email.
+A demo skill made with streamlit UI for comparing a client SKU vs. a competitor’s SKU, checking Amazon style rules, drafting LLM-powered edits, and producing a final Markdown summary + email.

 ## What it does
 - Load a CSV of SKUs that includes both client and competitor products.